FWuermse/grw/docs/algorithm.typ

   ```
 ]

 Performing a rewrite always boils down to finding a proof that justifies the rewrite and applying that proof.
 Even the `rewrite` tactic already supported by Lean for rewriting with equalities merely generates proofs for a rewrite and applies it.
 The rewrite proof we have just observed leverages right-to-left implication to justify a valid rewrite.
 Similarly, a proof term of a left-to-right implication can directly be applied to a hypothesis.
 Equality is also a way to justify rewrites by leveraging the `rewrite` tactic already in place for lean.
 However, for the remaining thesis we will stick with implications as our choice for justifying rewrites.
+For simplicity we will only consider rewrites on goals (right-to-left implications) and briefly mention the required change for rewriting hypotheses in @Implementation.

 == Coq's Morphism Framework